thinkingsand/rat/README.md

 ## Installation

-Install dependencies - "sox" "opusfile" and "bash" (bash is not required if you instead use the raw script.sh file)
+Install dependencies - "sox" "opusfile" "sharutils" and "bash" (bash and sharutils is not required if you instead use the raw script.sh file)

 Download the latest `rat` binary from the Releases page and run it in a terminal.
 You may wish to copy to somewhere in PATH - `/usr/bin` for example.